Eugene, Oregon

 Sunny Days: 155

-49100 Affordability
+95100 Affordability

 89100 Schools

-38100 Diversity
+60100 Diversity

-72100 Safety
+85100 Safety

 It’s the land of the free

 Eugene earns its spot as a classic hippie playground.
-It’s very laid back, full of lush greenery and extremely liberal (though the city is surrounded by some more conservative communities, making for an interesting and sometimes combative mix.)
-There’s a dispensary on practically every corner, and an extremely pro-health vibe.
+It’s very laid back, full of lush greenery, and extremely liberal (though the city is surrounded by some more conservative communities, making for an interesting and sometimes combative mix.)
+There’s a dispensary on practically every corner and an extremely pro-health vibe.

-The beautiful forests and hiking trails in Oregon come with a price, and that price is devastatingly bad allergies for those that are sensitive to grass.
+The beautiful forests and hiking trails in Oregon come with a price, and that price is devastatingly bad allergies for those who are sensitive to grass.
 The worst of it runs from February to April, but for those who suffer, it can be murder.

-Lifestyle of Eugene
+Lifestyle

 Why You Should Move Here Now?